pokaxperia/emus-itdp/README.md

 ```js
 $ gulp build
 ```
-this will create a **build** folder for upload on server for production.
+this will create a **build** folder for test or upload on server for production.

 Run **gulp prod**:
 ```js